joshnothum/portfolio/README.md

 #Projects

-*off_the_bench* is a full-stack application hosted on heroku
+#h2 off_the_bench

+Full-stack application hosted on heroku.
+Uses google places API to locate basketball courts around Minneapolis.
+Users can contribute additional information to improve database of courts.

+#h2 charts with keys

-*charts with keys* disects song lyrics and counts the occurences of each word.  *Under Development*
+Disects song lyrics and counts the occurences of each word.  *Under Development*

+#h2 Andrew Residence

-*Andrew Residence* a SEAN stack scheduling application for non-profit org in Minneapolis.
+SEAN stack scheduling application for non-profit org in Minneapolis.

+#h2 6ixes

-*6ixes* a blog that makes lists of 6.
+blog that makes lists of 6.

 # Instructions